gwpy/gwpy/docs/timeseries/opendata.rst

 These data cannot be loaded using :meth:`TimeSeries.fetch_open_data`, but can be loaded using :meth:`TimeSeries.get`
 (or :meth:`TimeSeriesDict.get`), by specifying `host="losc-nds.ligo.org"`.
-For more details, see :ref:`gwpy-timeseries-get`.
+For more details, see :ref:`pdpy-timeseries-get`.